-The French artist, Maurice Estève, was born in Culan on 2 May, 1904.
+The French artist, Maurice Estève, was born in Culan on the 2nd May, 1904.

 In 1937 Robert Delaunay, one of the pillars of modernism, suggested to Estève that he help him paint some enormous panels for the Paris International Exhibition pavilions.
 Working with Delaunay on these panels had a great effect on Estève’s life.